Search

-The stock and bond markets are the most established financial assets providing global investment opportunities for long-term wealth building.
-However, in the short term they can be risky investments due to their volatility.
+Stocks and bonds are the most established financial assets providing global investment opportunities for long-term wealth building.
+However, in the short -term they can be risky investments due to their volatility.

-Historically, long term returns of the stock market have been positive, as have those of bond investments.
-But, over short periods stock and bond returns might be negative.
+Historically, long-term returns of the stock market have been positive, as have bonds.
+But over short periods stock and bond returns might be negative.
 Therefore, understanding historical stock and bond returns is critical if you want to be a successful investor.
 Historical stock and bond market returns provide information to help you make wise investment decisions.

 Historical Stock and Bond Returns-Why You Should Care

 I’m a bit obsessed with historical stock and bond returns.
-Since I’m a control freak, and the future is unknowable, knowing historical stock and bond returns gives me an illusion of control over my investments.
+While the future is unknowable, knowing historical stock and bond returns gives me a tool with which to view the current markets.

 If you’re wondering why you should care about the average historical bond returns or stocks historical returns and performance, read on.